jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 Then the Caroll strips, especially the left one.
 If I set up the paper on the scanner's glasspane correctly, the Caroll strip is avoided.
-And even if it still shows, a  simple operation under the Gimp with remove it.
+And even if it still shows, a  simple operation under the Gimp will remove it.

 The third  problem is  more serious.
 In the  second listing,  the ink